gautriv/gautriv.github.io/_posts/2020-09-06-Doc-Review.md

 **Always remember, the quality of the document reflects the quality of the product.**

-To make the process easy for you, I’ve laid down five simple steps that define the review process in technical writing.
+To make the process easy for you, I’ve laid down five simple steps that define the document review process in technical writing.

  1. Self-Review
  2. SME review (includes Developers, Testers, Product Champion, and Business Analysts)